 - more severe probation conditions.

-It does not matter if the defendant has no prior DUI offenses.
+It does not matter if you have no prior DUI offenses.

-California’s enhanced DUI penalties laws apply to two types of DUI charges.
-These are when a driver is convicted of:
+California’s enhanced DUI penalty laws apply when you are convicted of:

-“Under the influence” means that a driver’s physical or mental abilities are impaired to the extent that he can no longer drive as well as a cautious sober person.5
+“Under the influence” means that your physical or mental abilities are impaired to the extent that you can no longer drive as well as a cautious sober person.5

-A driver can be convicted of this crime if he is under the influence of:
+You can be convicted of this crime if you are under the influence of:

 - alcohol,